NetBurner 3.5.6

 One of the features of NetBurner 3.0 is that each device is configured though its own configuration web interface.
 Data sent and received through the network interface has three options for security:

-If enabled, the Configuration Server can be accessed through the device serial port.
+Network connectivity is not required to use your NetBurner device.
+If enabled, the Configuration Server can be accessed through the device's serial port.
 The configuration tree is exactly the same as what you see on the web interface and in the JSON object.
 For example, the Ethernet0 settings are located at Config > Sys > NetIf > Ethernet0

 .